WHAT IS THE FOIA?

 - Category 3: Others: Requesters get the first two hours of search and the first 100 pages free.

-Effective March 30, 2009, the Air Force has established a new Freedom of Information Act website for submitting requests online to Requester Service Centers.
-Click on the following Air Force eFOIA Public Access Link: https://www.efoia.af.mil/palMain.aspx.
+For Submitting Freedom of Information requests online to our Requester Service Centers (RSC) click on the following AF eFOIA Public Access Link (PAL): https://www.efoia.af.mil/palMain.aspx.

 For mailing, faxing or direct contact with the Air Force Personnel Center Requester Service Center: